Evercoast/EvercoastOpenSource/README.md

 **Usage:**

 Each script will process all of the files in the current directory.
-To isolate the a hero camera, or a subset of the camera's you're intereseted in make a folder off of your take directory, and copy them into it, e.g.:
+To isolate the a hero camera, or a subset of the camera's you're intereseted, in make a folder off of your take directory and copy them into it, e.g.:

 `cd mytake.0010.hero.take.002`